ppy/osu-wiki/wiki/Tournaments/BQT/6/en.md

 9. **Double picking is NOT ALLOWED**, except for NoMods.
 For example, Team 1 can't pick HR1 then pick HR2 on their next turn.
 They can pick HR1, DT1, then they can pick HR2.
 10. A map will be aborted if a player disconnects within the first 30 seconds of the map.
 If there is a disconnect and the map is not aborted, the score for that player will be counted as 0 UNLESS a score is provided.
 AN ABORT IS ALLOWED ONCE PER TEAM, PER MATCH.
 11. NoFail will be enforced on every map.
-12. Freemod rules : Each players in a team must have an unique mod!
+12. Freemod rules : Each players in a team must have a unique mod!
 One player with HD/EZ/HDEZ and another player with HR/HDHR .
 EZ = 1.8x (with potentially HD)
 13. Players are not required to take any mods on the tiebreaker.
 However, they are allowed to without penalty.

 ### Scheduling instructions

-1. Every weeks, the administrators will create reschedule channels in Discord for each matches.
-Both teams of each matches will cooperate to find a time and date for their matches then post on their channel.
+1. Every week, the administrators will create reschedule channels in Discord for each matches.
+Both teams of each match will cooperate to find a time and date for their matches then post on their channel.
 2. For loser bracket potential rounds, the deadline to reschedule their first match is by Thursday each week, and the deadline to reschedule their second match is by Friday each week.
 3. Administrators has the right to decline reschedule requests as well help the teams to reschedule their matches.